 22 shocking facts about gender inequality

-Discover sixteen unbelievable gender inequality statistics revealed in our titles, and find out why they matter for women's global empowerment.
+Discover twenty-two unbelievable gender inequality statistics revealed in our titles, and find out why they matter for women's global empowerment.

-With women’s rights in headlines the world over, the awe-inspiring stories of women such as Malala Yousafzai, not to mention the Me Too and TIME’S UP movements: unquestionably, we are witnessing a mass call for change in gender inequality.
-Read on to uncover sixteen startling cases of gender inequality, which unbelievably are still a reality.
+With women’s rights in headlines the world over, the awe-inspiring stories of women such as Malala Yousafzai and movements such as #MeToo: unquestionably, we are witnessing a mass call for change in gender inequality.
+Read on to uncover twenty-two startling cases of gender inequality which unbelievably are still a reality.